RSDuck/RandomPeripherals/README.md

 Random Peripherals is an Mod for Minecraft (and an extension for the computercraft mod) which adds at the moment only a few blocks.
 It's a collection(of two things) of things I needed for constructions.
 And because

 Credits:
-Of course the Mojang, MCP and Forge guys without them nothing like that were possible, dan200 for the computercraft and TeamCofh for their great API and references like minefactory reloaded
+Of course the Mojang, MCP and Forge guys without them nothing like that were possible, dan200 for the computercraft one of the best mods I know and TeamCofh for their great API and references like minefactory reloaded

 And yes, I toke some code from CofhCore(the IconRegister completely the side configuration tab almost completely and the power configuration tab is based on the redstone controll tab)